 Thursday 25 and Friday 26 November 2021

 General information: The EPNS has been organising Research Meetings since 2008.
 With an aim to enhance research in Paediatric Neurology, the meeting brings together leaders in the field, active researchers and young fellows who are interested to join or to set up research projects.
 It is a forum for researchers in Paediatric Neurology, where they present their work, ideas, results, creating the possibility for good interaction between researchers and premises for networking, future collaborative research in Europe and beyond.
 Experienced professionals and young researchers get together, in an environment where interactive, vivid discussions can take place around the presented topics.

-Who is the EPNS Research Meeting aimed at?
+Who was the EPNS Research Meeting aimed at?

-The EPNS looks forward to welcoming Child Neurologist researchers at all stages of their career: Leaders/senior colleagues, junior scientists and PhD students are all welcome and encouraged to attend.
+The EPNS welcomed Child Neurologist researchers at all stages of their career: Leaders/senior colleagues, junior scientists and PhD students were all welcome and encouraged to attend.

 - Professor Barbara Plecko, Chair EPNS Scientific and Research Committee, Universitätsklinik für Kinder-und Jugendheilkunde, Graz, Austria

 - Professor Thomas Sejersen, EPNS Board member, Karolinska Institute, Stockholm, Stockholm

 What delegates expected:

 - Participants selected 2 of the 8 working groups: one from Band A and one from Band B.